Assistance programs in Annapolis and Anne Arundel County.

 Get information on various programs that can provide help and access to assistance.
 Once place to turn to is the Anne Arundel Community Action Partnership EOC, Inc.

-Families who are struggling with paying heating and energy bills have several options.
+- Heating and energy bill programs include payment plans and government grants.
+Families who are struggling with paying heating and energy bills have several options for financial assistance.

 - Fuel Fund - This program will help individuals and families pay their heating and energy bills.
 The goal is to help keep people warm, safe, and cool, and also their homes well lit.
 This is the primary goal of the Maryland Fuel Fund.
 Many people can receive aid, but the fuel fund focuses on people with disabilities, seniors on fixed incomes, individuals and families that may barely be making a living earning the minimum wage.
 Substantial aid is also available for those people who have lost their job, are faced with imminent job losses, hospital bills or medical emergencies, and many others.
 In addition, find information on the Citgo Oil Heat program, which provides free heating oil.